The combined non-equilibrium diffusion and low Mach number limits of the compressible Navier-Stokes-Fourier-P1 approximation radiation model: Introduction

 \begin{remark} Recall the scalings \eqref{ptheta}.
 Taking $\e \rightarrow 0$ yields

 Then we can reformulate \eqref{limit eq}$_1$-\eqref{limit eq}$_3$ into the following low Mach number inhomogeneous Navier-Stokes equations

-The formal derivation from the Navier-Stokes-Fourier equations to the equations \eqref{re-rho}, as Mach number tends to zero, is given in P.-L. Lions' famous book \cite{L}.
-Especially, if we take $\kappa=0$ in \eqref{re-rho}, we obtain the so-called inhomogeneous incompressible Navier-Stokes equations which are widely used in literature. \end{remark}
+The formal derivation from the compressible Navier-Stokes-Fourier equations to the equations \eqref{re-rho}, as Mach number tends to zero, is given in P.-L. Lions' famous book \cite{L}.
+Especially, if we take $\kappa=0$ in \eqref{re-rho}, we obtain the so-called inhomogeneous incompressible Navier-Stokes equations. \end{remark}

 Now, let's give some comments on the proofs of Theorems \ref{uniform existence theorem}-\ref{convergence thm}.
-The uniform estimates of the solution $(p^\e,u^\e,\theta^{\e},I^\e_0,I^\e_1)$ is the main part of Theorem \ref{uniform existence theorem}.
+The uniform estimates of the solution $(p^\e,u^\e,\theta^{\e},I^\e_0,I^\e_1)$ are the main part of Theorem \ref{uniform existence theorem}.
 There are two difficulties in getting uniform estimates.
 The first one is caused by the radiation pressure and the effect of heat conduction, which lead to more complex singular terms in the equation \eqref{nondim} destroying the symmetric singular structure of this system.
 Thus, the classical theory developed by Klainerman and Majda \cite{KM} is not applicable.
 To surrounding this difficulty, we construct auxiliary equations of $(\e p^\e-(\theta^\e-\theta_c),\e u^\e,\theta^\e-\theta_c,I^\e_0-I_c,I^\e_1)$ (see \eqref{nondim-hat} below), which own a symmetric singular structure structure.
 At the same time, we can use these auxiliary equations to get higher order derivative estimates of $(\e p^\e,\e u^\e,\theta^\e-\theta_c)$, which play a key role in the whole proof.

 When we establish the estimates of $(p^\e,u^\e)$ by energy method, we encounter the second difficulty that the spatial-temporal mixed derivative estimates of $(p^\e,u^\e)$ can not match with the order of $\e$.
-This difficulty is caused by \emph{the large temperature variation}, which leads to the generation of unbounded terms during energy estimates (The same problem also appears in the non-isentropic Euler equations and in the ideal non-isentropic magnetohydrodynamic equations, see \cite{MS,LZ} for more explanations).
+This difficulty is caused by the large temperature variation, which leads to the generation of unbounded terms during energy estimates (The same problem also appears in the non-isentropic Euler equations and in the ideal non-isentropic magnetohydrodynamic equations, see \cite{MS,LZ} for more explanations).
 Our strategy here is to divide $\|( p^\e, u^\e)\|_{s,\e}$ into three parts:

 To obtain the estimate of the first part, we introduce the equivalent pressure $\tilde{p}$ and velocity $\tilde{u}$ as

 and construct the equations of $(\tilde{p},\tilde{u})$ (see \eqref{pt-ut} below).
 We point out that the variable $\tilde{p}$ consists of two parts: the fluid pressure and the radiation pressure, and the idea of introducing $\tilde{p}$ is based on the mechanical effect of radiation.
 Then we obtain the estimate of $\sum\limits_{k=0}^{s}\|(\e\partial_t)^k (\tilde{p},\tilde{u})\|$, which is equivalent to the first part.
 The boundedness of the second part is indirectly obtained by using the structure of the equations \eqref{nondim} and the above obtained estimates.
 Finally, we use energy method to get the estimate of $\|\nabla \times(e^{-\theta^\e} u^\e)\|_{s-1,\e}$ and then the estimate of the third part follows immediately.